p2panda/p2panda/p2panda-encryption/README.md

 Key agreement in `p2panda-encryption` provides strong forward secrecy, while the security of the data itself depends on the encryption scheme used.
 The crate offers two different encryption schemes:

-**Data Encryption** re-uses the same symmetric key known to the peer until a new key got introduced to the group, for example on member removal.
+**Data Encryption** re-uses the same symmetric key known to the peer until a new key is introduced to the group, for example on member removal.
 Keys will stay in the network to allow decrypting older data, unless they are manually removed by the application for optional forward secrecy.

 For **Message Encryption** peers agree on a secret to establish a [message ratchet](https://en.wikipedia.org/wiki/Double_Ratchet_Algorithm) per member, deriving a new key for each message sent.
 After decrypting the ciphertext of the message the key gets dropped for forward secrecy.